Running Mum: Facing the elements in the right kit

 However, that is the name of the game when it comes to running shoes and I have learnt over the years that you cannot compromise on this part, unless you want to subject yourself to a possible injury.
 I went to a shop called Running Bath that specialises in shoes for athletes; some stores will conduct an evaluation of your style using a running machine and various technology.
 I have done this in the past, but on this occasion, time pressure meant that I just trusted the gut reaction of the specialist.
 My trainers have a great grip for both on and off road exercise and they are really comfortable.

 During the last few weeks, I have been gradually building up the distance.
 My competition run is nine miles long and across very undulating countryside.
 Muscle memory has helped me graduate through the distances relatively easily and I am taking it slowly this time in terms of speed.
 Over the weekend, I managed a 10.10 mile run and felt fantastic afterwards because I went at a leisurely pace.

 When training, I always prefer to exceed the race distance if possible.
 This makes it seem a little easier on the day and it also helps mentally.
 With about six weeks to go, I know that I can do the distance now, but I would like to try a few more ‘big’ runs and I will also need to fit in some hill training too.

 Follow the Mum Running Diary here.
-The Revolution Pro is available from Amazon (RRP £555.50).
+We have partnered with Britax for the Running Mum Diary and the Revolution Pro is available from Amazon (RRP £555.50).
 Canada Goose snowsuits start at £375 and can be purchased online and are great when running with a baby.
 Buy specific running trainers from Running Bath.